 Countries with work experience:

-Technical advisor for climate information and modelling
+Technical specialist on climate information and early warning systems

 2000-2011: Climate Systems Analysis Group (Cape Town, South Africa) http://www.csag.uct.ac.za